Examining The Connection Between Pain And Mental Health

 • Seeking support from a mental health professional

-Meet others who are navigating the same concern
+Meet others who are navigating chronic pain

 Research shows that peer support methods like support groups offer several benefits, including feeling less alone and increased motivation.
 Peer support can also be a part of stress and symptom management.
 There are support groups for various physical and mental health conditions.